Start » Research & AI » Research within wound

 There is great potential in streamlining health care with innovative digital solutions and this applies not least in hard-to-heal wounds.

-The platform can today be used by healthcare providers and facilitates diagnosis and correct treatment of patients with hard-to-heal wounds.
+The platform can today be used by healthcare providers and facilitates diagnosis and correct treatment of patients with hard-to-heal ulcers.
 The solution consists of a mobile app and a web application for remote multidisciplinary collaboration, clinical monitoring and structured training of healthcare staff.

 Ongoing research and development projects